badu/badu.github.io/_content/about.md

 ## Skills

-* Architect and lead projects from concept until released
+* Architect and lead projects from the concept until released
 * Broad and deep technical knowledge of several technological stacks
 * Take the most responsible approach regarding work and decisions made
-* Provide technical leadership for software engineers and oversee development
+* Provide technical leadership for software engineers and oversee the development
 * Communicate effectively and relate well to people
 * Represent an abstract problem in the form of some finite real object of the system, so everyone understands it
 * Write tools and automated test software
-* Always look at the solutions costs and how to optimize them
+* Always look at the costs of the solutions and how to optimize them

 ## Experience